PoQuatre/mern-monorepo-template/README.md

 │   │   │   │                       #    (what you will serve to your users).
 │   │   │   ├── entry-server.tsx    # This is the entrypoint for SSR.
 │   │   │   └── vite-env.d.ts       # This is used to declare vite types.
+│   │   ├── .eslintrc.json          # This contains ESLint configs specific
+│   │   │                           #    to the client.
 │   │   ├── index.html              # This is your HTML root (you can customize it).
 │   │   ├── package.json
 │   │   ├── tsconfig.json           # This contains TypeScript configs specific